puppetlabs/puppet-instruqt-tracks/pe601-lab-1-2-develop-a-cross-platform-task/01-develop-cross-platform-task/assignment.md

 ```
 ✔️ **Result:** Nice job!
 The required task script and metadata files were created, the **backup_linux_logs.sh** file was renamed to match the implementation records in the **backup_logs.json** metadata file, and a syntax check ran successfully using PDK.
 Now it's time to run the tasks against the Windows and Linux nodes.

-Execute tasks against the Windows and Linux nodes
+Run tasks against the Windows and Linux nodes
 ========
 The task currently has defaults for the Linux node written into the main metadata file, **backup_logs.json**.
 To run the task against Windows nodes you must provide source and directory values at the command line, which you'll do next.